aayusharyan/particleText.js/README.md

 6. fontWeight - normal|bold
 7. textAlign - center
 8. autoAnimate - This is used to decide whether the loading of snimation will start automatically or not.
 Default true.
+9. particleRadius - This is a nreakpoint scoped value of what the radius of each particle will be.
+It requires two properties, base and rand.
+Or it can also be a function.
 If set to false, then the animation needs to be manually started by calling the startAnimation method.
 9. Friction - This will determine the speed of each of the particles, this has base and rand.
+10. supportSlowBrowsers - Default false.
+On slow browsers, the animation might lag and jitter, in order to fix this, the quality of pixel will be reduced and the number of particles on screen will be reduced.
+This will be achieved by scaling so as to not make it smaller.
+11. slowBrowserDetected - This is a callback function which will be triggered when a slow browser is detected.
+12. renderTimeThreshold - This is the threshold time whithin which the browser should be able to render the first animated frame, if the browser is not able to render within this threshold time, then it is treated as slow browser.
+This value is in milliseconds.

 Breakpoints: